PureHolisticWellness lotus logoPureHolisticWellness

 Benefits for Skin:

-It is a rich source of vitamin C that helps in the production of collagen.
+It is a rich source of vitamin C, which may support collagen production.

-With Antibacterial tendencies, this can also help with acne.
+With antibacterial tendencies, this may also help with acne.

 How to Use: